Skip to main content

 Overview

 You provision two masking DIDs and attach both to a single Vobiz application.
-When either number is dialed, Vobiz POSTs the call to your/answer webhook.
+When either number is dialed, Vobiz POSTs the call to your /answer webhook.
 Your backend looks up the dialed number (To), checks the caller (From) is authorized, and returns a <Dial> that bridges to the real destination, showing the masking number as caller ID.
 Neither party sees a real number.
+The whole system is two rows of mapping:

-M1is the number the agent dials to reach the customer.M2is the number the customer dials to reach the agent.
+• M2 is the number the customer dials to reach the agent.

-M1 and the customer sees M2; dial M2 and the agent sees M1.
+Caller IDs are cross-mapped so each party always sees one consistent number for the other: dial M1 and the customer sees M2; dial M2 and the agent sees M1.

 Call flow